+POLARIS recommends the use of POLARIS AGL Gearcase Lubricant & Transmission Fluid for this transmission.
+See the table on page 88 for fluid recommendations, capacities and plug torques.
 Always check and change the transmission oil at the intervals outlined in the Periodic Maintenance Chart beginning on page 85.
-See the table on page 88 for fluid recommendations, capacities and plug torques.
-See page 133 for the part numbers of POLARIS products.
+See page 137 for the part numbers of POLARIS products.